anazmuhdd/PG_APP/README.md

 # PG APP — WhatsApp Meal Ordering Bot

-> Lightweight WhatsApp bot that collects daily meal orders from a PG (paying-guest) group, posts summaries, and notifies the catering service.
+> Lightweight WhatsApp bot part for an PG Agent that collects daily meal orders from a PG (paying-guest) group, posts summaries, and notifies the catering service.
 Built with Baileys and a small backend API.

 **Tech stack**: Node.js, @whiskeysockets/baileys, axios, node-cron, qrcode